 Professional Summary

-Yash Sharma is a second-year Ph.D. student in the School of Public and International Affairs at the University of Cincinnati.
+Yash Sharma is a third-year Ph.D. student in the School of Public and International Affairs at the University of Cincinnati.
 His subfields are International Relations and Comparative Politics.
 He is also pursuing a doctoral concentration in Feminist Comparative International Politics.

 Education